The NERSC Allocation Request Form (ERCAP)

 Please do not dump information from latex into this area!
 Ideally you will enter all information as plain text.

-Brief Justification for Resources Requested Above
+Brief Justification for Requested Resources

-Events or Deadlines Affecting Computational needs Through the Year
+Events or Deadlines

 Real-Time Computing Needs

 Does your project require real-time computing resources?
-For example does your project require immediate access to computing resources because it is connected to a live experiment.
+For example, does your project require immediate access to computing resources because it is connected to a live experiment?
 Please select either “Yes” or “No”.
-If you answer “Yes", you will be presented with a text box to explain your answer.
+If you answer “Yes.” you will be presented with a text box to explain your answer.

 The code descriptions you provide are used by DOE and NERSC to evaluate the type and extent of machine resources that users require.